 - Black button dials (208) 426-6911 (Department of Public Safety Communications Center)

 Boise State provides security escorts, lockouts and jumpstarts and you can access those via the blue-light phone or by calling (208) 426-6911.

 And while we’re talking about calling for help, did you know about these?

 - Rave Guardian app for Android and iPhone.
 This is a free, optional personal safety app that transforms your smartphone into a personal, mobile emergency blue-light phone.
 This app allows touch-of-a-button panic calls both to 911 as well as to campus safety and security.

 - BroncoAlert is a phone and text-based system allowing the university to proactively notify folks when an emergency is taking place on or near campus.
 BroncoAlert will only be used in critical situations, including weather emergencies with the potential to affect health or safety.
-You can set this up via your myBoiseState account.
+Students are automatically opted-in to the BroncoAlert system.